OSGeo/gdal/doc/source/development/rfc/rfc85_policy_code_additions.rst

   2 month time-frame, it can be dropped from the tree entirely by a designated GDAL maintainer for all releases going forward.

-- Contributors of significant code additions are expected to participate to the day-to-day life of the project, and need to monitor closely the communication channels of the project: issue tracker, mailing lists, etc. They are expected at a minimum to respond in a timely manner to changes that affect the whole project:
+- Contributors of significant code additions are expected to participate in the day-to-day life of the GDAL project, and need to monitor closely the communication channels of the project: issue tracker, mailing lists, etc.

-  CI, build scripts, upgrade of dependencies & build tools, documentation etc.
+- Maintainers are expected to supporting their contributions by triaging bug reports, reviewing related pull requests and RFCs, making functional enhancements, testing releases, and improving documentation, tests, and infrastructure.

-  They are also expected to help sharing the burden of maintenance and participate to the global health of the project by doing pull request reviews, tackling general bug reports, functional enhancements, documentation and infrastructure enhancements, etc.
+- In addition, maintainers are expected to respond in a timely manner to wider project changes (CI, build scripts, upgrade of dependencies, build tools, documentation, etc.) as it pertains to their contributions.

 - New contributions may require a significant review effort from a GDAL committer (ie someone with direct modification rights to the source repository).
 While the